How to Reduce Workers' Comp Costs with a Return-to-Work Program

 Maximize your company’s return on investment with a comprehensive return-to-work program.
 Follow our guide to implement supportive and efficient practices.

-Did you know that the average company can expect an $8-10 return for every $1 invested in a return-to-work (RTW) program?* Returning employees to work after an injury can be difficult and time-consuming, but implementing an RTW program can smooth the process and benefit both the company and the employee.
-By offering injured employees the opportunity to take on an altered role when medically feasible, employers can minimize their workers' compensation costs, including their temporary total disability payments.
+Did you know that the average company can expect an $8-10 return for every $1 invested in a return-to-work (RTW) program?* Getting employees back to work after an injury can be both complex and time-consuming, but implementing an RTW program can smooth the process and benefit both the company and the employee.
+By offering injured employees an alternative role when medically feasible, employers can minimize their workers' compensation costs, including their temporary total disability payments.
 Prolonged claims are a leading reason for the high cost of workers’ compensation claims.
-The sooner an injured worker returns to modified duty safely, the more likely a return to full-duty work.
+The sooner an injured worker returns to modified duty safely, the more likely they are to return to full-duty work.

-For employees, effective return-to-work programs greatly enhance the recovery experience, reinforcing their connection to the workplace and reducing the emotional toll of being away from work.
+For employees, effective return-to-work programs greatly enhance the recovery experience, reinforce their connection to the workplace, and reduce the emotional toll of being away from work.

 Here are seven steps you can take to implement an effective return-to-work program within your organization: